theablemo/Embedded-Project-Flappy-Bird/README.md

 Embedded Final Project
 =============

-This code is for the final project of Embedded Systems course taught by Dr.Mohsen Ansari on fall semester of 2022.
+This code is for the final project of the Embedded Systems course taught by [Dr. Mohsen Ansari](https://scholar.google.com/citations?user=Dhfls4sAAAAJ&hl=en) in fall semester of 2022.

 Collaborators:
 - [Mohammad Abolnejadian](https://github.com/theablemo)